-- 32.07.
-A. 3.
+- 32.07.A.
+1. Family/Personal Leave: A faculty member may apply FLB load to supplement a Family/Personal Leave (Article 18: Leaves, section 18.03).
+The applied FLB load required will be 1.20 times the assignment load of the supplemental leave. - 2.
+Special Educational Leave: A faculty member may apply FLB load to supplement a Special Educational Leave (Article 28: Special Educational Leave).
+The applied FLB load required will be 1.20 times the assignment load of the supplemental leave. - 3.
 Sabbatical Leave: A faculty member may apply FLB load to offset the 0.4 FTEF reduction-in-load per semester for a two-semester Sabbatical Leave (Article 25: Sabbatical Leave).
 The FLB load required will be equivalent to the amount applied to offset the reduced load in the first semester of the Sabbatical Leave and 1.20 times the amount applied to offset the reduced load in the second semester of the Sabbatical Leave. - B. FLB Eligibility: A 100 percent contract workload status is required of a faculty member using FLB load in connection with a Family/Personal Leave, Special Education Leave, or Sabbatical Leave.